 The Plain Writing Act of 2010 requires federal agencies to write "clear Government communication that the public can understand and use."
 Specifically, the law requires the IRS to use plain writing for:

 - information about any federal government benefit or service

 - instructions to get any federal government benefit or service or to file taxes

 - instructions to comply with any requirement administered or enforced by the federal government

-We are committed to writing all new documents in plain language by October 2011, using the Federal Plain Language Guidelines.
+We are committed to writing all new documents in plain language using the Federal Plain Language Guidelines.
 We have a plain writing leader who oversees our efforts.
 We have trained employees to use plain writing; and we'll continue to do so.
 We're strengthening our oversight process to fulfill our promise to you.